enatsek/Debian-Ubuntu/Apache2ndEd.md

 systemctl status apache2
 ```

-Debian administrators prepared a sample page for the web server.
+Debian package managers prepared a sample page for the web server.
 You can check it:

 ```
 sudo nano /var/www/html/index.html